Warner Bros. Games: Warner Bros. Interactive Entertainment

+In May 2011, Codemasters changed their North American distributor to THQ.
+However, the company would reinstate their distribution deal with Warner in March 2012 following THQ's financial difficulties.

+In 2013, after Kevin Tsujihara became chairman and CEO of Warner Bros., he promoted Diane Nelson to the post of President and Chief Content Officer of Warner Bros.
+Interactive Entertainment.

+In January 2015, David Haddad was named Executive Vice President and General Manager of the company and was promoted to President in October.

-On December 19, 2016, it was announced that Warner Bros. would no longer develop or publish The Lord of the Rings Online or Dungeons & Dragons Online; further development of the game would be handled by a newly formed studio, Standing Stone Games, with publishing to be transitioned over to Daybreak Game Company.
+In October 2016, AT&T announced its intentions to acquire Time Warner, making Warner Bros.
+Interactive Entertainment a subsidiary of AT&T. On December 19, 2016, it was announced that Warner Bros. would no longer develop or publish The Lord of the Rings Online or Dungeons & Dragons Online; further development of the game would be handled by a newly formed studio, Standing Stone Games, with publishing to be transitioned over to Daybreak Game Company.
 The new studio would take the old development team from Turbine, leaving Turbine as a mobile-only developer.
 As part of the deal, Daybreak did not pick up the rights to Asheron's Call, an original IP created by Turbine and thus owned by Warner Bros. as part of the 2010 acquisition.
 This resulted in the closure of Asheron's Call and Asheron's Call 2: Fallen Kings on January 31, 2017.

 On January 24, 2017, it was announced that recently-closed studio Avalanche Software and its Octane engine software were acquired by Warner Bros. from Disney Interactive Studios and the studio was reopened, with John Blackburn returning as its CEO.
 The studio's first title under Warner was a companion video game to the Disney-Pixar film Cars 3, titled Cars 3: Driven to Win, in partnership with Warner Bros., Disney, and Pixar.
 On February 8, Playdemic was acquired through TT Games to make Lego games for mobile devices.
 On July 11, 2018, it acquired Plexchat, a communications platform for mobile games, with its founder and staff joining WB Games San Francisco.

-In mid-2020, there had been industry rumors that AT&T, as to raise funds, was looking to sell off parts of its divisions, with WBIE as one that had been rumored to be up for sale that would have raised $4 billion, according to CNBC and The Information; potential buyers had been rumored to include Take Two Interactive, Microsoft, Activision Blizzard and Electronic Arts.
+In mid-2020, there had been industry rumors that AT&T, in order to raise funds, was looking to sell off parts of its divisions, with WBIE as one that had been rumored to be up for sale that would have raised $4 billion, according to CNBC and The Information.
 However, in an August 2020 press release regarding an organizational restructuring, WarnerMedia stated that WBIE "remains part of the Studios and Networks group".
 Bloomberg News reported AT&T has confirmed to no longer be selling the game division, the decision to keep the division amid a change in leadership at AT&T in July of that year.